mmpei/client-go/netease/leader-election-rsync/README.md

 ```
 > You can ignore the `-kubeconfig` flag if you are running these commands in the Kubernetes cluster.

+The one will create a file "/var/leader-election-rsyncfile" if it acquire the lock. and the file will be removed if it lost the lock.
+So you could do some transform work according to the existing of the file.

-Now kill the existing leader.
+Then kill the existing leader.
 You will see from the terminal outputs that one of the remaining two processes will be elected as the new leader.